-You cannot use your position in the company to the advantage of someone you know and so the most important thing to do is formally disclose this relationship to the relevant member of the Executive Board as soon as possible, so a decision can be made as to whether there is a conflict.
+You cannot use your position in the company to the advantage of someone you know.
+You should formally disclose this relationship to the relevant member of the Executive Board as soon as possible, so a decision can be made as to whether there is a conflict.

-The idea is to be transparent in what we

 The idea is to be transparent in what we do and always work with integrity, honesty and fairness.